kavindukalinga/Todo-app-Docker-Compose/README.md

-# Todo-app-Docker-Compose
+# Docker-Compose Example Projecs
+This repo contains two apps
+1. Todo App
+2. Hogwarts registration App
+created using python frameworks
+- Django
+- Flask
-This repo contains a Todo App created using python frameworks and containerized using Docker and Docker-compose
+using postgreSQL as the database and containerized using Docker and Docker-compose.

 ```docker
 docker-compose run kkwebapp python3 manage.py migrate